cyptnpassira/Federift/README.md

    aggregation dynamics, non-IID skew, and drop behaviour, and nothing more.
 3. **The leakage metrics are heuristics, not attacks.** Distinguishability and cosine leak are intuition-builders.
-They are not calibrated attack success
+They are not calibrated attack success rates and should not be read as such.
+4. **The network model is a toy.** Independent per-client latency and drop draws, no shared congestion, no TCP, no real topology graph.
+It teaches the shape of stragglers and partitions, not their true statistics.
+5. **Determinism over realism.** Everything is seeded so runs reproduce exactly.
+That is great for teaching and a poor model of a chaotic real network.